lordryns/DinstinctDb/README.md

 ---

-## This documentation is not valid or accurate!

----

 # DistinctDb API Documentation

 Welcome to the DistinctDb API documentation.
 DistinctDb is a database API designed for easy data storage using JSON files.
 Below, you'll find details on how to interact with the API.